Rethinking Weight Tying: Pseudo-Inverse Tying for LM Stable Training and Updates: Introduction

-We evaluate PIT on compact LMs spanning 256M-1.3B parameters under both teacher-mode (initializing from a pretrained model) and scratch-mode (training from random initialization), covering tokenizers with moderate vocabularies (GPT-2 style) and large vocabularies.
-Across pretraining and adaptation settings, PIT yields more stable optimization, strengthens layerwise semantic consistency as reflected by more reliable intermediate decoding, and substantially reduces side effects in lightweight updates.
-These results suggest that enforcing a pseudo-inverse-consistent token interface is a practical inductive bias: it promotes semantic synchronization between the input-side and output-side bases, improving both training robustness and the predictability of post-training interventions.
+We evaluate PIT on compact LMs spanning 256M-1.3B parameters across continued pretraining, from-scratch pretraining, and lightweight downstream adaptation.
+In continued pretraining, PIT improves training loss and perplexity for the diverse Granite and Qwen3 models we test while preserving comparable runtime.
+Across both continued and from-scratch settings, it enforces near-exact input-output semantic alignment by construction.
+The from-scratch and adaptation results are more nuanced: the strict interface constraint can trade off against unconstrained optimization, but it provides a clear stabilizing bias for continued-pretraining checkpoints and makes post-training behavior easier to diagnose.

-To summarize, Our contributions are as follows: \begin{itemize} \item We identify and formalize \emph{token interface drift} as a practical limitation of standard weight tying in compact and large-vocabulary language models, with implications for optimization stability and post-training controllability. \item We propose \emph{Pseudo-Inverse Tying (PIT)}, which constructs embedding and unembedding as coupled projections of a shared latent token memory and guarantees pseudo-inverse consistency ($W_{\text{out}}E=I_d$) by design. \item We present an efficient and deployment-friendly realization of PIT based on polar canonicalization of $Z$ and a full learned SPD transform $T$ parameterized via Cholesky, adding only $O(BT\cdot d^2)$ overhead beyond the standard softmax head. \item We conduct extensive experiments across model scales, tokenizers, and training regimes (teacher-mode and scratch-mode), demonstrating improved training stability, stronger layerwise decoding consistency, and reduced side effects under lightweight updates. \end{itemize}
+To summarize, our contributions are as follows: \begin{itemize} \item We identify \emph{token-interface drift} as a practical limitation of standard weight tying in compact and large-vocabulary language models, with implications for optimization stability, explainability probes, and post-training controllability. \item We propose \emph{Pseudo-Inverse Tying (PIT)}, a shared-memory parameterization that synchronizes the input embedding and output projection by construction. \item We present an efficient and deployment-friendly realization of PIT based on polar canonicalization and a learned positive-definite transform, avoiding repeated pseudo-inverse computation and vocabulary-sized auxiliary parameters. \item We evaluate PIT across model scales, tokenizers, and training regimes, showing improved continued-pretraining stability, near-exact token-interface consistency, and more predictable lightweight adaptation after continued pretraining. \end{itemize}